felsangom/React-Pokedex/README.md

-# Warning!

-This is a work in progress.

 # React Pokédex

-A Pokédex implementation in React and Typescript:
+A simple Pokédex implementation in React and Typescript:
 * Consume Pokémon data from [PokéAPI](https://pokeapi.co/)
 * Display information on the user interface using [Material UI](https://mui.com)